Prompt Examples for One Flew Over the Cuckoo's Nest Essays

 The setting of a psychiatric ward may be intimidating to anybody.
 The feeling of being confined as if you were in a jail cell can terrify even the sanest of people alive.
 Doctors originally held people with mental health issues in the hospitals as a...

-Introduction Ken Kesey’s novel One Flew Over the Cuckoo’s Nest is a landmark work in American literature, renowned for its bold critique of institutional authority and its exploration of individual freedom.
-The story is set in a mental hospital, and its title, derived from a...
+Introduction Ken Kesey’s novel, One Flew Over the Cuckoo’s Nest, is a big deal in American literature.
+It’s famous for its daring take on institutional power and what it means to be free as an individual.
+The story unfolds in a mental hospital, and even...

 Randle McMurphy, Chief Bromden, Nurse Ratched, Dale Harding, Billy Bibbit, Doctor Spivey, Charles Cheswick, Candy Starr, George Sorenson etc.